lmazure/SimpleLlmTool/README.md

 - if in error, output an error message and have an exit code not equal to 0

 See examples in the [`tools`](tools) directory.

+# Experimentations

+Some experiments with SimpleLlmTool.

+## Document review

+Reviewing a document (e.g. a Markdown file) stored in a GitLab repository and proposing corrections in a GitLab merge request.
+See the [README](experimentations/document_review/README.md) for more details.

+## Extract names to XML

+Extracting names from a text and formatting them as an XML extract (something that I could exploit later on for [my homepage](https://mazure.fr))
+See the [README](experimentations/extract_names_to_xml_fr/README.md) for more details.